Style & Approach

 I am essentially your facilitator and companion, as you embark on a journey of discovery – which leads to new awareness, and in turn, leads to breakthroughs.
 What is noteworthy here is that this journey involves uncertainty; we do not know where we will pass through, and where we will end up.
 I do not have a pre-planned destination or conclusion for you, because you will formulate your own wisdom, to cater to your own life.
 My knowledge, skills and concepts are merely tools we use to get you there.

-I am an Associate Certified Coach (ACC) with the International Coaching Federation and a Newfield Certified Coach (NCC®).
+I am a Professional Certified Coach (PCC) with the International Coaching Federation and a Newfield Certified Coach (NCC®).
 The latter points to my training as an ontological coach; because of it, I have a wider range of options to help my clients with, fluidly switching between different ways to help my them in their sense-making.
+I’m also I’m also the first Embodied Yoga Principles Certified Coach in Asia.
 I can work with you regardless of whether you are more in touch with your words, feelings or physical sensations.
 I support you to become more resilient so you can thrive in this post-COVID, VUCA world.

 The “human mirror” that I am for my clients is a sum of my life experiences as an entrepreneur, youth educator, artist, animator, trainer, animation producer, and facilitator; and also that of a son, husband, father, and recovering perfectionist.